nyggus/makepackage/README.md

 Here are the assumptions `makepackage` makes:

 - the package is developed using `pytest` and `doctest` (you will find both implemented in the code of `ziuziu`)
-- MIT license is used (you can change it to any license you want, but remember also to change the license in setup.py)
+- MIT license is used (you can change it to any license you want, but remember also to change the license in pyproject.toml)
 - in the development mode, `pytest`, `wheel`, `black` and `mypy` packages are additionally installed in the virtual environment (used for development); they are _not_ installed when one installs the package from PyPi
-- you will need to fill in setup.py in several places (namely, fields `author`, `author_email`, and `description`) and LICENSE in one place; you can easily find those places, as they are indicated with the `"[MAKEPACKAGE]"` mark.
+- you will need to fill in pyproject.toml in several places (namely, fields `author`, `author_email`, and `description`) and LICENSE in one place; you can easily find those places, as they are indicated with the `"[MAKEPACKAGE]"` mark.

 Of course, this is a starting point, and you can now extend the package however you want.
 Once installed, `ziuziu` (or however you name the package) works.
 It has three functions, `foo()`, `bar()` and `baz()`, which all have tests implemented in the tests/ folder, and you can run them using the `pytest` command as shown above.